VirtusLab/git-machete-intellij-plugin/src/uiTest/kotlin/com/virtuslab/gitmachete/uitest/MyIndicators-flake-debug-notes.md

    `exit dumb mode` until project disposal - that's the hang.
 Cross-check that the same `MyDumbModeTask@<hash>` does NOT have a `Task finished` log until ~2 minutes later.
-5. The "smoking gun" stack frames to look for in the thread dump (one of the two equivalent forms, depending on platform version):
+5. The "smoking gun" stack frames to look for in the thread dump (any of these three equivalent forms; they all map to the same upstream bug):
    - `BlockingCoroutine` parked at `CoroutineSuspenderImpl.checkPaused`,
      inside `PushedFilePropertiesUpdaterImpl.performDelayedPushTasks`
      (2026-05-27 / IU-262.6228.19 form), OR